OpenNebula/docs/source/advanced_administration/public_cloud/ec2qec.rst

 EC2 Ecosystem
 ==============

-In order to interact with the EC2 Service that OpenNebula implements you can use the :ref:`client <ec2qcs>` included in the OpenNebula distribution, but also you can choose one of the well known tools that are supposed to interact with cloud servers through the EC2 Query API, like the Firefox extension `HybridFox <http://code.google.com/p/hybridfox/>`__, or the command line tools, `Euca2ools <http://open.eucalyptus.com/wiki/Euca2oolsGuide_v1.1/>`__.
+In order to interact with the EC2 Service that OpenNebula implements you can use the client included in the OpenNebula distribution, but also you can choose one of the well known tools that are supposed to interact with cloud servers through the EC2 Query API, like the Firefox extension `HybridFox <http://code.google.com/p/hybridfox/>`__, or the command line tools, `Euca2ools <http://open.eucalyptus.com/wiki/Euca2oolsGuide_v1.1/>`__.

 HybridFox
 =========

 | `HybridFox <http://code.google.com/p/hybridfox/>`__ is a Mozilla Firefox extension for managing your Amazon EC2 account.
 Launch new instances, mount Elastic Block Storage volumes, map Elastic IP addresses, and more.
 |
-|  ***Configuration***
+|  **Configuration**

--  You have to set up the credentials to interact with OpenNebula, by pressing the “Credentials” button:
+-  You have to set up the credentials to interact with OpenNebula, by pressing the ``Credentials`` button:

    #.
 Account Name, add a name for this account
    #.
 AWS Access Key, add your OpenNebula username